Long-Range Gateway

 Setting drone light modes

 The long-range radio is also not absolutely necessary for a successful show.
-Configuration tools in the Verge Aero Console allows all long-range data to intead be transmitted over the telemetry gateway.
+Configuration tools in the allows all long-range data to intead be transmitted over the telemetry gateway.
 This alternate module has lower range, but is still sufficient for the majority of operating environments.

-The long-range radio channel may be configured from the Verge Aero Console in software by using the network configuration wizard.
+The long-range radio channel may be configured from the in software by using the network configuration wizard.
 Total number of channels available differ by region.